Chapter 1:

 This is where you will write your client-side Python code that runs in the browser.

-Step 5: Import your Sheet
+Step 5: Use your Sheet

 Each file is accessed using a version of its name with any spaces joined by underscores.
-In this case, since our file is called ‘My Library’ we access it by calling app_files.my_library
+In this case, since our file is called My Finance Tracker we access it by calling app_files.my_finance_tracker.

-In the Form code, add these lines:
+In the Form code, add these lines to the __init__ method:

-print("File is called: " + lib.title)
+print("File is called: " + tracker.title)

 print(self.worksheet.fields)

-Now click the ‘Run’ button in the top right corner to run the app.
+Now click the Run button in the top right corner to run the app.
 You’ll see the results print out in the App Console log.

 The fields from the 0th worksheet in your Sheet appear in the log

 What does this code do?
-First, it accesses the Google Sheet we connected earlier. lib = app_files.my_library
+First, it accesses the Google Sheet we connected earlier.

 We’re off to a good start!
 Time for Chapter 2.